Detroit Lakes Fishing Report

 Weekly report of where fish are biting and bait to use

-This is the fishing report for Wednesday, Sept.
-18, 2019, sponsored by the Detroit Lakes Regional Chamber of Commerce.
-You may also hear this report by calling 218.847.5743.
+This is the fishing report for Tuesday, June 23, 2020, sponsored by the Detroit Lakes Regional Chamber of Commerce.